CollaboraOnline/online/docker/from-source-gh-action/README.md

 first, so in a faithfully unpacked tree it stays older than everything it guards.
 Both archive formats keep modification times, `zip` at 2-second granularity, which is harmless at that distance.

+## Why POCO is built here rather than shipped

+POCO is the one C++ library online links out of the engine workdir, and a C++ static library only links against objects from a compatible libstdc++ ABI.
+The archives that were shipped carried the pre-C++11 `std::string` ABI, because the publishing job builds under a toolchain that defaults to it, while this image's compiler emits the newer one.
+Nothing linked: every reference to a POCO function taking a `std::string` came out undefined.
+The pcre2 error configure reports in that situation is a symptom of the failed link test, not a missing package.

+So `build.sh` builds POCO itself, from the engine's own sources and with the compiler that is going to link it.
+It fetches the tarball the engine's `download.lst` names, checks it against the checksum there, and runs `make -C external/poco`.
+That costs a couple of minutes and does not care what the assets were built with.

+POCO is therefore not part of the list above.
+A tarball may still carry `workdir/UnpackedTarball/poco`, `workdir/LinkTarget/StaticLibrary/libPoco*.a` and the poco unpack markers, and older ones do; `build.sh` deletes them on arrival, markers included.
+Left in place they would tell gbuild the tarball is already unpacked, and the sources would never be laid down.
+The deletion also means `ENGINE_ASSETS` can point at an older or differently branched asset without the POCO in it turning into a link failure.

+Before the gbuild switch this did not arise.
+Online built its own POCO in the container and reached the engine only through the LibreOfficeKit C API at run time, so what the assets were compiled with never mattered.
+Linking the engine's C++ archives statically is what makes it matter.

 ## Why config_host.mk is not in the list